Body Type Test (Quiz) Results 744 – Body Type Two (BT2) Male (Man), Generation Z

 • Comment #3006

-The Blue Zone Mediterranean Diet is a great choice.
+The Mediterranean Diet is a great choice.
 How many calories do you want to average daily?
 Do you want to track daily calories using an free app like MyFitnessPal or CalorieKing?

 For your exercise, walking regularly and consistently daily between 45 and 90 minutes 5-6x per week is highly recommended.
 But, again, whatever you choose the main goal is to actually stick to it.